-You can set up Touch ID in iOS Setup Assistant or by tapping Settings > General > Touch ID & Passcode > Touch ID.
-To configure Touch ID, you must first set up a passcode.
-Touch ID is designed to minimize the input of your passcode, but your passcode will be needed for additional security validation, such as enrolling new fingerprints.
+You can set up Touch ID in iOS Setup Assistant or by tapping Settings > Touch ID & Passcode.
+To set up Touch ID, you must first set a passcode.
+Touch ID is designed to minimize the input of your passcode, but you need a passcode for additional security validation, such as enrolling new fingerprints.

 Use these steps to enroll your fingerprint:

-- Ensure that the Home button and your finger are clean and dry.
+- Make sure that the Home button and your finger are clean and dry.

 - Hold the iPhone as you normally would when touching the Home button.